idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 <h3 id="2.14">2.14 Resource class</h3>

 A Resource is an actual file (with its path) generated after running the source scipt.
 The Resource is named according to the filePathTemplate of its connected port.
+Resource files are associated with retrospective provenance.

 **has self-attribute**
 * yw:actualFilePath

 **is in domain of**
+yw:hasURIVariable

+**is in range of**
-* yw:isGeneratedBy, yw:hasURIVariable
+* yw:wasReadFrom, yw:wasWrittenTo

 **Example:**